Gabapentin Dosage Guide as per Renal Function

 What Is It Used For?

-- Seizures: It helps control seizures, which are sudden bursts of electrical activity in the brain that can make you lose control of your body.
+- Seizures: Controls partial seizures in adults and children 12 years of age and older.
+Seizures are sudden bursts of electrical activity in the brain that can make you lose control of your body.

 2. Renal Dosage Adjustments